North Carolina Cooperative Extension Currituck County Center – This Week in the Garden, video/article covers the basics of composting.

 Backyard Composting of Yard, Garden and Food Discards

-Rhonda Sherman, Extension Solid Waste Specialist, NC State Extension, NC State University explains the Backyard Composting process.
+Rhonda Sherman, Extension Solid Waste Specialist, North Carolina State Extension, North Carolina State University explains the Backyard Composting process.

 Waste analysis can also be used to determine the stability and quality of composted materials or to guide the mixing of raw materials for optimal composting.
 You can send a sample of your compost as to North Carolina Department of Agriculture & Consumer Services: Agronomic Services will analysis your compost and send you a Waste Analysis Report, a compost analysis which includes carbon, carbon-nitrogen ratio, pH and soluble salts (electrical conductivity) measurements.